kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

           p2node->connectChild(0, psibling->children[0]);

-       // <-- automatic deletion of psibling in above after } immediately below } else { // sibling is to the right:
+       // <-- automatic deletion of psibling in above after } immediately below

+      } else { // sibling is to the right of p2node

+          //Node: child_index will not be affected if the sibling is to the righ

           /* Next adjust parent:
-             1. Remove parent key (and shift its remaining keys_values and reduce its totalItems)
+           *  1. Remove parent key (and shift its remaining keys_values and reduce its totalItems)
-             2. Reset its children pointers
+           *  2. Reset its children pointers
+           *
+           * Note: disconnectChild() must always be called before removeKey() because disconnectChild() depends on totalItems, which removeKey() alters; otherwise, the children
-           * Note: There is a potential insidious bug: disconnectChild depends on totalItems, which removeKey reduces.
-Therefore,
+           * will not be shifted correctly.There is a potential insidious bug: disconnectChild depends on totalItems, which removeKey reduces.
-           * disconnectChild() must always be called before removeKey(), or children will not be shifted correctly.
            */
           std::shared_ptr<Node> psibling = parent->disconnectChild(sibling_index); // this does #2